jonasfroch/jonasfroch.github.io/_pages/about.md

 🔬 My research focuses on exploring both the tangible and intangible effects of professional sports teams, facilities, and major sporting events.
 Specifically, I aim to understand the market idiosyncrasies that position sports facilities and teams as valuable urban amenities.

-📊 Further, my experience in sports data analytics at **Impect** sparked my passion for leveraging the unique nuances of sports data to test behavioral insights and economic theories, uncovering patterns and drawing informed conclusions.
+📊 Further, my experience in sports data analytics at **Impect** sparked my passion for leveraging the unique nuances of sports data to test behavioral insights and economic theories.

 # Current Projects
 ## Working Papers